nanocosmos/docs/docs/cloud/worldmap.md

 -  ABR playtime: the playback duration of streams with activated **"adaptive bitrate"** option enabled
 -  ABR viewer: the total viewer count of country/region
 -  ABR switches: the total amount of stream quality level switches for both - "upgrading" and "downgrading"
--  Quality of Experience: user rated stream quality evaluation score
+-  Quality of Experience: average user rated stream quality evaluation score

 The area directly below the world map shows either a top ten country tabular list for the selected category or a region comparison chart when in region view.